 Alison is a charter member of the National Association for Family, School, and Community Engagement (NAFSCE), a Court Appointed Special Advocate, a founding member of the MO Immunization Coalition, served on the Deaconess Foundation Policy Advisory Committee, and is Vice President of PROMO, a Missouri statewide LGBTQ advocacy organization.
 She received the St. Louis Argus Distinguished Citizen Award in 2011.
 In a former life, Alison was Chief Shop Steward for SEIU Local 722 in Washington, DC, and lead negotiator on a contract renewal for a group of six dialysis units.
 Alison lives in St. Louis City with her wife and has two adult sons and a grandson.

 Falyn Taylor, LPC

 National Director of Equity for Parents as Teachers National Center

 Falyn Taylor is a Licensed Professional Counselor (LPC) in the state of Missouri and has been working in the combined education, mental health, and DEI field for approximately 10 years.

-Falyn has experience in developing anti-bias practices in search committees for executive positions in education.
-This allowed for creation in intentional hiring practices to recruit diverse applicant pools and strategize on how to reach DEI goals.
+Falyn has experience developing anti-bias practices in search committees for executive positions in education.
+This allowed for the creation of intentional hiring practices to recruit diverse applicant pools and strategize on how to reach DEI goals.
 Her passion is to dismantle factors that stunt the process of growth through research-based approaches; promoting the goal of equity and inclusion within diverse settings.